muratk5n/thirdwave/en/README.md

 By trying to be too much like Reps on major issues, they pushed them further right on social issues, creating deadlock.
 Dems are the sole reason for the culture war.
 Need less bipartisanship, less unity more division on major stuff.
-At every school shooting remember, it's Bill Clinton's fault.
+At every school shooting, remember, it's Bill Clinton's fault.

 "@brianklaas